 Here’s the catch: In order to do that, we have to read what He has to say.
 (Revolutionary, I know!)

 It sounds so simple, so why does it prove to be so difficult?
-If we fast-forward about 25 years from the scenario above, you’ll find I had allowed the daily demands of life to crowd out my regular discipline of Bible reading.
-I had rationalized that I could coast on what I had “already stored up” through years of Christian school, Bible college, and working for a Christian publisher.
+Let’s fast-forward about 25 years from the scenario above.
+I had allowed the daily demands of life to crowd out my regular discipline of Bible reading.
+I justified that I could coast on what I had “already stored up” through years of Christian school, Bible college, and working for a Christian publisher.

 But when you face a situation that shakes you to your core, you tend to go back to the basics.
 So over the last year and a half, I’ve discovered that my spiritual life is strongest when I feed it a steady diet of God’s Word.